 This unit traces the cultural history of honey from antiquity through the Middle Ages to the present, including references to mythology as well.
 It also focuses on the social structure of bees as well as on bee products such as honey, beeswax, propolis, royal jelly, bee bread, pollen, and bee venom that find uses in cosmetics, medicine, cooking, confectionery, and are even used as decorative art objects.

-Your final mark in the programme will be based on a combination of open and closed type questions based on the material offered during the lectures.
+Your final mark in the course will be based on a combination of open and closed type questions based on the material offered during the lectures.